artemisa-mx/gitutor/README.md

 ## Installation guide

+> NOTE: pipx and Gitutor work with Python3.6+

 In order to use gitutor without any dependencies version conflicts we recommend installing it using pipx.
 Pipx creates a virtual environment for your package and exposes its entry point so you can run gitutor from anywhere.

-To install pipx and configure the $PATH run the following commands:
+To install pipx and configure the $PATH run the following commands

+For MacOS and Linux use:

-    $ python3 -m pip install --user pipx
+    $ python3 -m pip install pipx
+    $ python3 -m pipx ensurepath

+For Windows:

+    $ python -m pip install pipx
-    $ pipx ensurepath
+    $ python -m pipx ensurepath

+> **NOTE**: You may need to restart your terminal for the path updates to take effect.

 Once pipx is installed, run the following to install gitutor